 Do I have to be baptized?

-Upon reading the gospels, I hear Jesus say, “Go and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you (Matthew 28:19)” — I will want to do that.
+Upon reading the Gospels, Jesus says, “Go and make disciples of all nations, baptizing them in the name of the Father, and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you (Matthew 28:19)”

-The apostle Peter said, to the conscience-stricken believers on the day of Pentecost, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
-And you will recieve the gift of the Holy Spirit (Acts 2:38)."
+The Apostle Peter said, to the conscience-stricken believers on the day of Pentecost, “Repent and be baptized, every one of you, in the name of Jesus Christ for the forgiveness of your sins.
+And you will receive the gift of the Holy Spirit (Acts 2:38)."

-The world apostle Paul, in recounting (for the third time) his conversion experience, quoted his spiritual guide, Ananias: “And now what are you waiting for?
+The Apostle Paul, in recounting (for the third time) his conversion experience, quoted his spiritual guide, Ananias: “And now what are you waiting for?
 Get up, be baptized and wash your sins away, calling on His name (Acts 22:16)."

 Jesus said to do it.
 Peter said to do it.
 Paul said, “I did it.”
-It seems rather strange for me to ask, “Do I have to?”
+It seems rather strange to ask, “Do I have to?”